uecode/qpush-bundle/README.md

 ###Configure the Bundle

-The bundle allows you to specify different Message Queue providers - however, Amazon AWS is the only one currently supported.
-We are actively looking to add more and are accepting contributions.
+The bundle allows you to specify different Worker Queue providers - however, Amazon AWS is the only one currently supported.
+We are actively looking to add more and would be more than happy to accept contributions.

 ####Providers